 Take a look at this example of a social science passage question.

-The question above is asking about the character’s values and beliefs—one of the important things to take note of from a social science passage.
+The question above is asking about the notable accomplishments of our subject—one of the important things to take note of from a social science passage.

 Question: The social science passage is nonfiction.
 True or false?